pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_3_Lineage_review.md

 > [!TIP]
 > Another option can be to use the "Go to asset source" link right below this one.
 This will bring you directly to the DataStage flow design canvas in the Project where flow resids, if you have corresponding privileges setup for your user.

+## 6.2 Technical lineage representation of the same pipeline

 Clicking on the technical lineage transfers you to the next part of demonstration - technical lineage

 ![alt text](image-16.png)